Fokus445/snakes-and-ladders/readme.md

 # Snake and Ladders Game

 Welcome to the Snake and Ladders game!
 This project is implemented in Python using the Pygame library.
 It simulates the classic board game of Snake and Ladders, where players roll a dice and move their tokens according to the number they get on the dice.
-Table of Contents

-Introduction
-Features
-Installation
-How to Play
-Customization
-Credits

 ## Introduction